- MicroPython is the version of Python that runs on the BBC micro:bit. It's a full reimplementation of Python 3 created by Damien George.

 - There is comprehensive documentation for both developers and teachers.

 - In addition to the Python editor built into the official website, there is a native editor called Mu (that works on Windows, OSX, Linux and Raspberry Pi).
 There is also an editor for ChromeOS.

 - Various cross-platform command-line tools have been created for MicroPython on the BBC micro:bit.
 The uFlash utility makes it easy to flash the BBC micro:bit with Python scripts and microrepl simplifies connecting to Python running on the device.

 - To create comics like the one at the top of this page (they're great for educational resources) try out our Python comic generator.

 - We've also created a BBC micro:bit simulator to mocking up the outputs from a device.
 Also very good for use in educational resources.

 - During development, we sent some of the devices on a World Tour.
 Check out their travelogues for lots of cool projects and ideas.

-- There is a mailing list for discussion of MicroPython on the BBC micro:bit.
-We welcome contributions from developers, teachers and users alike.
+- There was a mailing list for discussion of MicroPython on the BBC micro:bit that is archived here.

 - If old-school Internet Relay Chat (IRC) is your thing, then join the #microbit channel on Freenode IRC.